 “As the Father has sent me, I am sending you.”
 John 20:21b

-1844: God prepared English naval officer Allen Gardiner sailed around the globe and then to America, to the Yaghans, in response to God’s call.
+1844: In response to God’s call, English naval officer Allen Gardiner sailed around the globe and then to the Yaghans in America.
 Charles Darwin said of the Yaghans, “Viewing such men, one can hardly make oneself believe they are fellow creatures and inhabitants of the same world.”
-Allen saw them as fellow human beings in need of the Gospel.
+In contrast, Allen saw them as fellow human beings in need of the Gospel.
 Six others joined him on mission to share the grace of Christ.
-Stranded on a barren shore with limited supplies, they all gave their lives for the mission.
-In Allen’s journal we read that through it all they lifted up prayers to the Lord through all of their challenges and petitioned others to bring the Gospel to that remote place.
+Stranded on a barren shore with limited supplies, Allen and his crew all gave their lives for the mission.
+In Allen’s journal we read that they lifted up prayers to the Lord through all of their challenges and petitioned others to bring the Gospel to that remote place.
 Allen Gardiner eventually became known as the founder of the South American Missionary Society (SAMS) due to this trip to the Yaghans.

 1975: The Lord was faithful in raising up other to be sent into the harvest over the following centuries extending beyond England to many countries including the Americas.

 1976: A Great Commission focused group of Episcopalians formed SAMS-USA with a purpose to send missionaries to be witnesses and to make disciples for Jesus Christ, in fellowship with the Anglican Church, endeavoring to follow the work of the South America Missionary Society in Great Britain.
 The first SAMS-USA missionaries were John and Susan Harvard.

 1977-1986: During this time SAMS sent 68 missionaries into the field